r-colvin/Evernut_Personal/Projects/Evernut/evernut_notes.md

   - when you have a meeting, you take MoM - based on existing work, the sytem can pick up existing tasks, and link the notes to them - it can also find unexpected tasks etc and prompt you to create those.
     - when a new task is created in the system, the associated notes are automatically created
 - the tools I have now are close, so close - but they still want to do things the old way...
+2021-04-15T15:55:32
+- some more examples on the above
+  - "collection notice for KiwiBox with ID ABC123US came - need to collect from hemköp before 2021-04-28"
+  - "collected KiwiBox with ID AB123US from Hemköp at 21:30 today"
+  - "credit card bill arrived with due date 2021-04-15T15:56:58 and amount 5249.99"
+  - "received bill for inkomstförsakring with due date ..."
+    - "paid credit card bill for value 12312 today"

 2021-04-15T08:48:13
 - case in point; started talking to Steven on Slack re: telenor pakistan - i have no notes on this (in this format - they are in the old way, and need to be imported). so i start to create a task; realised that Telenor Pakistan might have more work later, moved and created a new EPIC (here, EPICs are really collections, but imdone usese EPICs only, so thats what i use to collect common subtask) - thought for two seconds and the note became "Trackin Solution Cos Improvements" - thats what the note is about, and thats the task basically... simple! thats what my system needs to do